• Skip to primary navigation

 Guide To Palm Beach Lighthouse Walk in Sydney (And Best Things To Do)

-The Palm Beach lighthouse walk, otherwise known as Barrenjoey Lighthouse walk, is a bucket list activity for anyone visiting Sydney.
-Standing tall on Barrenjoey Head, the short walk from Palm Beach to the lighthouse offers spectacular views no matter which direction you look.
+Standing tall on Barrenjoey Head, the short walk from Palm Beach to the Barrenjoey Lighthouse offers spectacular views no matter which direction you look.

-Here’s everything you need to know about the Palm Beach lighthouse walk including other things to see and do in the area.
+Here’s everything you need to know about the Palm Beach lighthouse walk, including other things to see and do in the area.

 Guide to the Palm Beach Lighthouse Walk in Sydney